jamesmcm/alma-nv/README.md

 ### Using Docker (Cross-Platform)

-ALMA can run on any system using Docker, not just Arch Linux.
-This is useful for running ALMA on Fedora, macOS, or any other system with Docker installed.
+ALMA can run on any system using Docker, including Linux, macOS, and Windows.
+This is useful for running ALMA on Fedora, macOS, Windows, or any other system with Docker installed.

 #### Prerequisites